skip to main content

 ... then we'd love to have you in our team.

-If you’re successful, you’ll be invited to attend an Open Day.
-You’ll have to go through our security vetting, as the work we do with the Government is confidential.
+If you’re successful, you’ll be invited to attend an open day.
+You’ll have to go through our security vetting, as the work we do with the government is confidential.
 If you pass, you’ll be invited back to sign your contract of employment and attend a new starter induction that takes place in September.

 Once you've finished your apprenticeship, support for additional qualifications is available along as they meet our business requirements, as well as your development needs.